 - Das Dutch Haus | Columbiana, OH – Traditional fresh baked goods and specialty cakes

 Not invited to a Youngstown-area wedding?
 The Mahoning Valley Historical Society hosts an annual fundraiser each February, Cookie Tables & Cocktails, based around this beloved tradition.
 It’s a great way to have a Cookie Table experience!
-Save the date for February 29, 2020 with more details to come.

 Be sure to follow our Facebook page or take a look at the Mahoning County Convention & Visitors Bureau website!
 If you’ve created a cookie table of your own recently, share your photos on social media with the hashtag #VisitYoungstown.